 ERISA-Related Articles by Michael A. McKuin

 I don’t pretend to be a legal scholar, so you won’t find a treatise here on the history of the Employee Retirement Income Security Act (ERISA) from the date of its 1974 enactment to the present.
 There are plenty of reference books and articles out there for any serious-minded student to digest.
-What I hope to do here is communicate with the average person, who may have more than a passing interest in the subject, perhaps because of a pending benefit claim.
+What I hope to do here is communicate to the average person, who may have more than a passing interest in the subject, perhaps because of a pending benefit claim.

 I’ll do my best to present the subject matter in a way that won’t overwhelm the reader with mind-numbing complexity.
 However, ERISA is complex and for that reason, I can’t avoid wading into the weeds to some extent.
 But I’ll try to explain some of it in a way that can be understood, so that the impact of the law can be appreciated.
 I’ve kept most of the statutory and case citations in the footnotes to minimize clutter.
 But they’re there for anyone interested in reviewing the sources.

 As you’ll see, ERISA is a unique field of law that has undergone tremendous transformation since I entered it more than 25 years ago, mostly for the better.
 There have been profound changes in the case law, especially in the 9th Circuit where I practice.
 And the federal ERISA claims regulations have been overhauled twice, once in 2001 and again in 2017.

 When it comes to sick or disabled claimants vs. insurance companies, I'm not exactly what you would call objective.
 So you can factor that bias into any remarks I make.
 Obviously, nothing I say here should be relied upon or considered legal advice.
 Case law varies greatly throughout the country; it changes constantly and every case is unique.
 Any person with an ERISA benefit claim should seek help from an experienced, qualified lawyer immediately.

 A general introduction to the subject.